Xarcell/blogspot-modular-post-gadget/README.md

 |showCategoryArchive|boolean|true|This shows a link to a list of posts by label equal to the `showPostLabel` value.
 This only shows if the `showPosts` value is equal to `asRandomByLabel` or `asRecentByLabel`.|

 ## EXAMPLE INSTANCE ##
-The following below is an example of evry setting with it's default value.
-Use only what you need in an instance, like something other than default.
+The following below is an example of every setting with it's default value.
+Use only what you need in an instance, or settings that are different than default.

 ```
 <script>